-Triglycerides is the name we give to the fatty acids once they are circulating in the bloodstreams.
-High levels is a bad thing.
+Triglyceride is the name we give to the fatty acids once they are circulating in the bloodstreams.
+High levels are a bad thing.
 Again, high triglycerides are caused mainly by chronically high carbohydrate intake from grains and legumes.

 To reach a higher level of HDL, be sure to reduce your sources of omega-6 fats, mainly from vegetable oils, but also from an excess of nuts.
 Taking a good quality fish oil daily is a good idea.

 Saturated fats will also raise the good HDL, so lots of it is a good thing.
-Think coconut oil, lard, butter, beef tallow, …
+Think coconut oil, lard, butter, and beef tallow.